GSA/digitalgov.gov/content/posts/2015-09-03-congress-creates-the-bill-of-rights-from-national-archives.md

   - USA.gov Federal Mobile Apps Directory
 ---

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/08/480-x-351-NARA-Congress-Creates-the-Bill-of-Rights-app-Constitutional-Amendment.jpg" alt="The NARA app, Congress Creates the Bill of Rights, showing a Constitutional amendment screen on an iPad" %}
+{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/08/480-x-351-NARA-Congress-Creates-the-Bill-of-Rights-app-Constitutional-Amendment.jpg" alt="The NARA app, Congress Creates the Bill of Rights, showing a Constitutional amendment screen on an iPad" %}

 Whether it&#8217;s the 800-year-old legacy of the Magna Carta, the Bill of Rights of the United States Constitution or the more recent Charter of Fundamental Rights of the European Union, all of these documents are powerful symbols of citizens’ rights and freedom.
 They articulate the most important rights granted to the citizens of a country, and each has its own history.

 The [Center for Legislative Archives](http://www.archives.gov/legislative/), part of the National Archives and Records Administration (NARA), houses the official records of the U.S. House of Representatives and the U.S. Senate.
 It marked the 225th anniversary of Congress’s historic achievement in proposing a set of amendments that would become the Bill of Rights by launching [Congress Creates the Bill of Rights](http://www.archives.gov/legislative/resources/bill-of-rights.html)__.__ It comprises three elements: a mobile app for tablets, an e-book and online resources for teachers and students.
 Each provides a distinct way of exploring how the First Congress proposed amendments to the Constitution in 1789.

 The mobile app is an interactive learning tool for tablets that lets the user experience the proposals, debates, and revisions that shaped the Bill of Rights in the First Congress.